Username0103/House-Bot/README.md

       ]
     },
     "room2": {
+      ...
     }
   },
   "meta": {
-    "startChannel": "room1",
+    "startRoom": "room1",
     "movementTimeSeconds": 3
   }
 }
 ```
 \> Notes:
-- Use Discord's 'ephemeral message' feature to send messages only visible to one person in a channel once the user arrives.
+- Use Discord's 'ephemeral message' feature to send messages only visible to one person in a room once the user arrives.
 - Make sure to warn during setup that ambientNoise needs to repeat well.
 - Lockable is an optional property.